Participate in Information Security Awareness & Training

 Take Awareness Training

-Securing the Human: Information Security Awareness Training is a collection of online training videos delivered in ULearn that is assigned to all new staff and faculty and others who must take this course to meet information security compliance at the University.
+Securing the Human: Information Security Awareness Training is a collection of online training videos delivered in Training Hub that is assigned to all new staff and faculty and others who must take this course to meet information security compliance at the University.
+Others may also be assigned this course.
 It covers the basics of safe computing and data protection.
 Units may also request this course.

 Check out these additional resources: